42thlab/arkis-docs/docs/api/node.md

-public_ip   | The public IP of the node region      | The name identifier of the region where the node is deployed node_size   | The name identifier of the node size object of this node (see [Node Sizes](/api/node_sizes/)) cpu         | Number of CPU's core disk        | Storage size in GB memory      | Memory in MB
+public_ip   | The public IP of the node region      | The name identifier of the region where the node is deployed node_size   | The name identifier of the node size object of this node (see [Node Sizes](/api/node_sizes/)) master      | Whether the node is the master of its cluster cpu         | Number of CPU's core disk        | Storage size in GB memory      | Memory in MB